How to Build a CRM Solution for your Business from Scratch

 |Business process automation||Automation of key processes such as notification, tasks distribution among employees based on predefined conditions, etc.|

 |Tracking referrals||Tracking all the customers and leads that a company gets from referral programs.|

 |Customer scoring||The feature that allows you to track the quality of leads based on predetermined metrics, such as age, geographics, income, behavior, etc.|

 |Chatbots||Functionality designed to free employees from routine tasks such as answering frequently asked questions, onboarding, setting up reminders, etc.|

-The cost to create your own CRM depends on a number of factors.
-One of the main cost-forming aspects is how you decide on the vendor for CRM implementation.
+The cost of creating turnkey solutions depends on a number of factors.
+One of the main cost-forming aspects is how you decide on the vendor for custom CRM development.

 Here are a few methods you can choose from:

 - Work with freelancers